esphome/esphome-docs/components/display/qspi_amoled.rst

 Usage
 -----
 This component requires an ESP32 and the use of ESP-IDF.
 PSRAM is a requirement due to the size of the display buffer.
-A quad SPI bus interface must be configured.
+A :ref:`quad SPI bus <spi>` interface must be configured.

 .. figure:: images/t4-s3.jpg
     :align: center